tableau/TabPy/docs/server-config.md

-if any are missing. `TABPY_OAUTH_ISSUER` and `TABPY_OAUTH_JWKS_URI` must use `https://` -- the JWKS response is the trust anchor for verifying JWT signatures, so fetching it over plain HTTP would let anyone on the network path substitute their own keys.
+if any are missing. `TABPY_OAUTH_ISSUER` and `TABPY_OAUTH_JWKS_URI` must use `https://` -- the JWKS response is the trust anchor for verifying JWT signatures, so fetching it over plain HTTP would let anyone on the network path substitute their own keys. `TABPY_OAUTH_JWKS_URI` is also resolved at startup, and TabPy will fail to start if it resolves to a private, loopback, or link-local address, since that endpoint is fetched over the network on TabPy's behalf and could otherwise be pointed at an internal service (e.g. a cloud metadata endpoint).

 - `TABPY_OAUTH_ISSUER` is the expected `iss` claim on incoming JWTs.
 - `TABPY_OAUTH_JWKS_URI` is the IdP's JWKS endpoint, used to fetch and cache